tts-tcq-2024/conclusive-in-cpp-pradeepleo/README.md

 Think about guiding refactoring-work in your regular/project teams.
 Think of the day-to-day work done in your team, and improving the quality of code.

 You have seen a few workflows in this repository.
 They are quality-gates to prevent duplication, control complexity and prove functionality.
-Do you think some of them have potential to guide code-improvements in your team? **_enter yes/no**
+Do you think some of them have potential to guide code-improvements in your team?
   Yes.
   1. Reducing the CCN of a function keep the functions modular  and easy to understand the functionality which promotes reuse of the function when needed in future.
   2. Writing better testcases at the beginning leads to minimal refactoring and trial and error scenerios.